OpenPecha/pecha-tool-annotation/sample_datas/sample_data_minimal_format.md

-# Minimal Sample Data Format
+# Sample Data Format for Pecha Annotation Tool

-This directory contains minimal sample JSON files showing the **required fields only** for uploading texts and annotations to the Pecha Annotation Tool database.
+This directory contains sample JSON files showing the format for uploading texts and annotations to the Pecha Annotation Tool database.

 ## Required vs Optional Fields